Overview

 Objectives

-This project set focuses on addressing the potential health effects of EMF and RF on humans and non-human biota.
-For more than 30 years, EPRI has been systematically evaluating a broad range of health concerns related to EMF and RF exposures.
-However, scientific gaps still exist for some health outcomes like childhood leukemia and neurodegenerative diseases.
-Additionally, new technological innovations and applications often evoke old concerns and new questions about health and safety (e.g., impacts of air ions from high voltage direct current [HVDC] lines on human health).
+This project set focuses on addressing concerns over the potential health effects of EMF and RF on humans and nonhuman biota.
+For more than 40 years, EPRI has been systematically evaluating a broad range of health concerns related to EMF and RF exposures.
+However, scientific gaps still exist for some health outcomes, such as childhood leukemia and neurodegenerative diseases.
+The International Agency for Research on Cancer (IARC), an agency of the World Health Organization, classifies extremely low -frequency (ELF) magnetic fields and RF fields as “possibly carcinogenic” to humans.
+In addition, new technological innovations and applications often evoke old concerns and new questions about health and safety (for example, impacts of air ions from high-voltage direct current [HVDC] lines on human health).

 EMF and RF issue managers rely on timely information and new research to address ongoing public and worker concerns.
 To address these concerns, the EPRI research in this project set aims to:

-• Conduct novel scientific research to help resolve key uncertainties related to residential EMF exposure and health outcomes such as childhood leukemia and neurodegenerative diseases.
+- Conduct novel scientific research to help resolve key uncertainties related to residential and occupational EMF exposure and health outcomes, such as childhood leukemia and neurodegenerative diseases.
 This may include conducting high-quality epidemiology studies and/or synthesis of health research.

-• Conduct research on emerging health and environmental concerns from application of technologies such as HVDC lines and hybrid lines.
+- Conduct research on emerging health and environmental concerns from the application of resurgent technologies, such as HVDC lines and new approaches such as hybrid lines (ac and dc lines on a common structure or adjacent in a corridor) and submarine applications.

 Approach